riskframe/ai-rmm/framework/govern-5.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Govern 5
-# Govern 5: Processes are in place for robust engagement with relevant AI actors.
+> Processes are in place for robust engagement with relevant AI actors. [@airmf]

+## Govern 5.1
-## Govern 5.1: Organizational policies and practices are in place to collect, consider, prioritize, and integrate feedback from those external to the team that developed or deployed the AI system regarding the potential individual and societal impacts related to AI risks.
+> Organizational policies and practices are in place to collect, consider, prioritize, and integrate feedback from those external to the team that developed or deployed the AI system regarding the potential individual and societal impacts related to AI risks. [@playbook]

 ### Govern 5.1.1.
 Establish a Feedback Collection Mechanism.